Old hands and policy wonks have mapped the shifts and drifts of Australian higher education policy over the last few

 By now the enlightened reader can decode this script: it juxtaposes surging enrolments of 75% (or 70% in Grattan data) with a “flat” rate of public spending (0.75%).
-What UA didn’t say is this: over 2000-2016 Australian GDP grew by nearly 60%; grants to universities for teaching and research grew by 80%; “total public funding” for tertiary education rose to 1.4% of GDP; in OECD data Australia’s “final public funding” rate looked “second-lowest” in 2013 due to data gaps and UK misreporting of student loans (see graph and details below); the 2017 UA submission claim of “flat” total spending since 2000 was a blunder (see chart below); neither the 2008 Bradley Review nor the 2011 Base Funding Review relied on spending as a share of GDP as a significant point of comparison; real growth trends in final public spending on Australian tertiary institutions have been similar to the OECD average in most recent OECD reports (see Charts 17 and 18); and in practice, the use of final public spending as a share of GDP as the primary basis for OECD comparisons has misinformed public debate in Australia for most of the past decade.
+What UA didn’t say was this: over 2000-2016 Australian GDP grew by nearly 60%; grants to universities for teaching and research grew by 80%; “total public funding” for tertiary education rose to 1.4% of GDP; in OECD data Australia’s “final public funding” rate looked “second-lowest” in 2013 due to data gaps and UK misreporting of student loans (see graph and details below); the 2017 UA submission claim of “flat” total spending since 2000 was a blunder (see chart below); neither the 2008 Bradley Review nor the 2011 Base Funding Review relied on spending as a share of GDP as a significant point of comparison; real growth trends in final public spending on Australian tertiary institutions have been similar to the OECD average in most recent OECD reports (see Charts 17 and 18); and in practice, the use of final public spending as a share of GDP as the primary basis for OECD comparisons has misinformed public debate in Australia for most of the past decade.

 This “Big Little Thought Crimes” post presents quite a few charts, so that higher education students, scholars and policy-makers can test the various claims against evidence, and form their own views of the Australian mystery.